 Tips & Vocal Exercises for Opera Singers

-- Don’t try to sound like how you think an opera singer sounds.
+- Don’t try to sound how you think an opera singer sounds.
 Sing with an open and free voice.

 - Vibrato sometimes develops over time as we let go of more and more tension.
 Don’t force it or try to create it.